php-ru/symfony-docs-ru/components/yaml/yaml_format.rst

 .. note::

-    Comments are simply ignored by the YAML parser and do not need to be indented according to the current level of nesting in a collection.
+    Comments are ignored by the YAML parser and do not need to be indented according to the current level of nesting in a collection.

 Explicit Typing
 ---------------